 And batteries are becoming increasingly popular.
 As of 2023, according to solar analytics company Sunwiz, there were about 180,000 home storage batteries installed in Australia, and 47,100 were installed in 2022 alone (an increase of 55% over the previous year).
 About one third of those were an addition to an existing solar panel system, while the rest were included as part of a whole new solar installation.
 That means that about 14% of new solar installations in 2022 included a battery.

 We explain how these batteries work and what you need to know before installing one.

 The concept of home battery storage isn't new.
 Off-grid solar photovoltaic (PV) and wind electricity generation on remote properties has long used battery storage to capture the unused electricity for later use.
-It's very possible that within the next five to 10 years, most homes with solar panels will also have a battery system.
+Storage batteries are increasingly popular with new solar installations, and it's possible that within the next five to 10 years, most homes with solar panels will have a battery system.

 If your solar panel array and battery are large enough, you can run your home substantially on solar power.
 Using electricity from your battery can be cheaper per kilowatt-hour (see Terminology) than using electricity from the grid, depending on the time of day and electricity tariffs in your area.